Skip to main content Skip to navigation

 Blog posts:

 Lu, B. (2021).
-'Missing objects and silenced voices: power relations in online conferences'.
+'Missing objects and silenced voices: Power relations in online conferences (Bing Lu)'.
 Blog essay for Conference Inference.
-Missing objects and silenced voices: Power relations in online conferences (Bing Lu) – Conference Inference (wordpress.com)

-July, 2023 CeMoRe 20th Anniversary Colloquium, The Centre for Mobilities Research, Lancaster University (invited ECR speaker funded by Lancaster University)
+July, 2023 CeMoRe 20th Anniversary Colloquium, The Centre for Mobilities Research, Lancaster University (awarded ECR speaker funded by Lancaster University)

 June, 2023 UK and Ireland Engineering Education Research Network Annual Symposium, Warwick Manufacturing Group (WMG), University of Warwick – ‘STEM supervision pedagogies in Higher Education: a disciplinary and interdisciplinary perspective’